Eating Disorders

 Causes

-Even though specific causes are unknown, there are indications which influence the development of the disorder.
+Although the specific causes are unknown, certain factors contribute to the development of the disorder.

-Firstly, people suffering from biological abnormalities such as hormonal irregularities or genetic mutations may be driven to compulsive eating and food addiction.
-Second, it has been established that psychologically there is a strong correlation between depression and binge eating.
-People may have difficulty in coping with their feelings.
+First, biological abnormalities like hormonal imbalances or genetic mutations can lead to compulsive eating and food addiction.
+Second, it has been established that psychologically, there is a strong correlation between depression and binge eating.
+People may struggle to cope with their emotions.
 Low self-esteem and body dissatisfaction can contribute to the disorder.
 Lastly, there is the social and cultural context.
 Traumatic situations can increase the risk of binge eating.
-People subject to critical comments about their body or weight or social pressures through media, can trigger emotional eating.
+Individuals who are subject to critical comments about their body or weight, or social pressures conveyed through the media, may be more likely to experience emotional eating.

 Behavioural and emotional signs and symptoms of binge eating disorder